-Church holds the most all-time victories at Blinn College with 712 wins.
-His overall college coaching record stands at 786-326 (.707).
+Church holds the most all-time victories at Blinn College with 825 wins.
+His overall college coaching record stands at 899-376 (.705).

-In 2012, the Easton Victory Club honored Church for gaining his 700th victory.
-Church was awarded Midwest Region Coaching Staff of the Year honors in 2004, while 2003 season honors included Speedline/NFCA Coaching Staff of the Year, Midwest Coaching Staff of the Year and Region XIV Coach of the Year.
-Before arriving at Blinn College, Church served as co-founder, owner, and head instructor for the Can-Am Baseball/Softball Academy in Langley, British Columbia from 1992-1997.
-While in Canada he was also the coach of the White Rock Renegades women’s fast pitch team.
+In 2017, Church was recognized by the National Fastpitch Coaches Association for earning his 800th victory.
+Church was awarded Midwest Region Coaching Staff of the Year honors in 2004, while the 2003 season honors included Speedline/NFCA Coaching Staff of the Year, Midwest Coaching Staff of the Year and Region XIV Coach of the Year.
+Before arriving at Blinn College, Church served as co-founder, owner, and head instructor for the Can-Am Baseball/Softball Academy in Langley, British Columbia, from 1992-1997.
+While in Canada, he also was the coach of the White Rock Renegades women’s fast pitch team.
 The Renegades won back-to-back Canadian championships in 1993 and 1994.
 His overall record with the Renegades was 179-46 (.790).
 He had the privilege of training eight current or former Canadian National Team players.
 He joined the Can-Am Academy Houston operation as a consultant from 1997-1999.

 Prior to his Can-Am years, Church served as the head softball coach and professor of physical education at Arizona Western College from 1990-1992.
 His record at AWC was 74-34.
 AWC finished as Region I runners-up in 1991 and placed third in 1992.
 Church served as an assistant coach at the University of Nebraska from 1986-1989.
 During that time, the Huskers made two College World Series appearances, finishing third and fifth, respectively, in 1987 and 1988.

-Church has earned doctoral hours from Texas A&M University, a master’s degree in Kinesiology from Sam Houston State University (1984), and his bachelor’s degree from Kearney State College (1982), where he played college baseball as an infielder.
+Church has earned doctoral hours from Texas A&M University, a master’s degree in kinesiology from Sam Houston State University (1984), and his bachelor’s degree from Kearney State College (1982), where he played college baseball as an infielder.

-During his coaching tenure he has traveled with teams to Taiwan, Australia and Holland.
+During his coaching tenure he has traveled with teams to Taiwan, Australia, and Holland.
 In the summer of 2001, his team finished third in an international tournament in Holland.
-He has also been a speaker, presenter or clinician at over 200 camps and clinics.
+He has also been a speaker, presenter, or clinician at over 200 camps and clinics.
 In 2006, Church was selected to join the Canadian National Team coaching pool.

-In the summer of 2006 he was a coach for the Canada Elite team and was elevated to the National team staff in December 2006.
+In the summer of 2006, he was a coach for the Canada Elite team and was elevated to the National Team staff in December 2006.
 In the summer of 2007, the Canadian National Team earned a silver medal at the Pan-American Games in Rio de Janeiro, Brazil.

 Church receives support and encouragement from his family.
 His wife Rocio is a kindergarten teacher in the Klein ISD.
 They have two children: Jordi (1992) and Demi (1994).